au-williams/discord-bot/readme.md

   | setPattern   | `true`   | Sets the Cron expression used when scheduling the Cron job.          |
   | setRunOrder  | `false`  | Sets the order this Cron job runs with others to avoid race issues.  |
   | setTriggered | `false`  | Sets if the Cron job should run on startup and before its pattern. |

+  ---
 </details>

 <details>
   <summary>export const Interactions</summary>

-  Every action in Discord can be thought of as an interaction.
-Clicking buttons, submitting forms, sending messages, etc. When we create buttons to click or forms to submit we must give them a unique ID that Discord will provide back to us when it has been interacted with (handled in `Listeners<object>`).

   ```js
   export const Interactions = Object.freeze({
     ButtonComponentWave: "PLUGIN_BUTTON_COMPONENT_WAVE"
   });
   ```

+  Every action in Discord can be thought of as an interaction.
+Clicking buttons, submitting forms, sending messages, etc. When we create buttons to click or forms to submit we must give them a unique ID that Discord will send back to us when it's been interacted with.
+These IDs are set on components and used as keys in `Listeners<object>`.

+  ---
 </details>

 <details>
   <summary>export const Listeners</summary>

+  ---

   Listeners are used to handle actions.
 The key is a Discord event or an interaction from the `Interactions<object>` variable.
 The value is a `Listener` object that will be executed when the key is emitted by Discord.